rahulr41180/Electrician_Allocation_System_App/README.md

 - Gravience based electrician assigning to raw sites
 - Random electrician assigning to raw sites
 - Installation date updating feature
+- We can see data in browser console

 <div style='page-break-after: always'></div>